Zane Farnum

 About Zane Farnum

-Ever since my first experience with Science in primary school I was always fascinated with the subject and, once I entered high school, I was so excited when I saw it was its own subject!
+Ever since my first experience with science in primary school, I was always fascinated with the subject and, once I entered high school, I was so excited when I saw it was its own subject!

 My inspiration to study medical research was not a happy one.
-In Year 11, my uncle sadly passed away from Dementia.
+In Year 11, my uncle sadly passed away form Dementia.
 Dementia is a disabling condition in the brain that causes a person to forget faces of friends and family, as well as losing the ability to look after themselves.
-Seeing him suffer from this harsh condition made me determined to keep studying so one day I might help find a cure.
+Seeing him suffer from this harsh condition made me determined to keep studying so that one day I might help find a cure.

-The part of my research I love the lost is that my work could help others.
+The part of my research I love the most is that my work could help others.
 No one should have to suffer from Dementia like my uncle did, but I have hope that my research and the research of thousands of other scientists all over the world will one day make Dementia a condition of the past.